megaeriv/Data-Engineering-Project-SQL-Data-Warehouse-from-Scratch/README.md

-# Data Engineering Project: SQL Data Warehouse from Scratch
+# 🧱 Data Engineering Project: SQL Data Warehouse from Scratch

-This project is going to entail building a data warehouse from scatch unto reporting insights from the analysis of the data.
+This project entails building a data warehouse from scratch and delivering analytical insights from the data.
-I would deleiver this project with the best of industry practice in mengineering and analytics,  using Notion for planning, draw,io for dessign of architecture and SSMS.
+I will deliver this project following **industry best practices** in **data engineering and analytics**, using **Notion** for planning, **draw.io** for architecture design, and **SSMS** for implementation.

+---

-## Project Overview
+## 🚀 Project Overview

 This project involves:

-1. Data Architecture: Designing a Modern Data Warehouse Using a chosen Architecture approach.
+1. **Data Architecture:** Designing a modern data warehouse using an appropriate architecture approach.
-2. ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.
+2. **ETL Pipelines:** Extracting, transforming, and loading data from source systems into the warehouse.
-3. Data Modeling: Developing fact and dimension tables optimized for analytical queries.
+3. **Data Modeling:** Developing fact and dimension tables optimized for analytical queries.
-4. Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.
+4. **Analytics & Reporting:** Creating SQL-based reports and dashboards for actionable insights.

-**Objective**
+### 🎯 Objective

-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.
+Develop a modern **SQL Server Data Warehouse** to consolidate sales data, enabling analytical reporting and informed decision-making.

-**Specifications**
+### 🧾 Specifications

-- Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.
+- **Data Sources:** Import data from two systems (ERP and CRM) provided as CSV files.
-- Data Quality: Cleanse and resolve data quality issues prior to analysis.
+- **Data Quality:** Cleanse and resolve data quality issues prior to analysis.
-- Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.
+- **Integration:** Combine both sources into a single, user-friendly model designed for analytical queries.
-- Scope: Focus on the latest dataset only; historization of data is not required.
+- **Scope:** Focus on the latest dataset only; historization is not required.
-- Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+- **Documentation:** Provide clear documentation of the data model for both business and analytics teams.

+---

-## Architecture
+## 🏗️ Architecture

-Firts thing to do is to understand the type of data storage being buitt which has already dbeen identified as a data warehouse.
+The first step is to understand the type of data storage being built — in this case, a **data warehouse**.
-Next thing is to understad determine what apprach would be used to buil this The medallion approach has been identified
-The medallion approach involves building Bronze(staging layer), Silver(Transformed layer), Gold(Serving layyer with Business logic) then Report
+Next, determine the **approach**: the **Medallion Architecture** was chosen.

+This involves building three layers:
+- 🥉 **Bronze** (staging layer)
+- 🥈 **Silver** (transformation layer)
+- 🥇 **Gold** (serving layer for business logic and analytics)

 <img width="1754" height="656" alt="image" src="https://github.com/user-attachments/assets/f9f2a983-bc0d-43aa-96cb-0eaef28e0f80" />

+---

-### Layering
+### 🪶 Layering Overview

 |  | 🥉 `Bronze Layer` | 🥈 `Silver Layer` | 🥇 `Gold Layer` |
 |-------------|--------------|--------------|--------------|